fasrc/User_Codes/Documents/Software/Spack.md

 ## Install and Setup

 Spack works out of the box.
 Simply clone Spack to get going.
-In this example, we will clone Spack and check out the most recent release, v0.18.
+In this example, we will clone Spack and check out the one of the releases, v0.19.
 > **Note:** <code>Spack</code> can be installed in your home or lab space.
 For best performance and efficiency, we recommend to install Spack in your lab directory, e.g., <code>/n/holylabs/LABS/<PI_LAB>/Users/<USER_NAME></code>/

 ```bash